stolostron/rhacm-docs/security/create_memory_policy.md

 # Managing the memory usage policy

-Kubernetes configuration policy controller monitors the status of the memory usage policy.
 Apply a memory usage policy to limit or restrict your memory and compute usage.
-Learn to create, apply, view, and update your memory usage policy.
+Learn to create, apply, view, and update your memory usage policy in the following sections.

 ## Creating a memory usage policy

-You can create a YAML for your memory usage policy from the command line interface (CLI) or from the console.
+You can create a YAML file for your memory usage policy from the command line interface (CLI) or from the console.
 View the following sections to create a memory usage policy:

 ### Creating a memory usage policy from the CLI

-Complete the following steps to create a memory usage from the CLI:
+Complete the following steps to create a memory usage policy from the CLI:

 1. Create a YAML file for your memory usage policy by running the following command: